corinalogan/grackles/EasyToReadFiles/g_inhibition.md

 ### D. METHODS

+#### **Planned sample**

+Great-tailed grackles are caught in the wild in Tempe, Arizona USA for individual identification (colored leg bands in unique combinations).
+Some individuals (~32) are brought temporarily into aviaries for testing, and then they will be released back to the wild.
+Grackles are individually housed in an aviary (each 244cm long by 122cm wide by 213cm tall) at Arizona State University for a maximum of three months where they have ad lib access to water at all times and are fed Mazuri Small Bird maintenance diet ad lib during non-testing hours (minimum 20h per day), and various other food items (e.g., peanuts, grapes, bread) during testing (up to 3h per day per bird).
+Individuals are given three to four days to habituate to the aviaries and then their test battery begins on the fourth or fifth day (birds are usually tested six days per week, therefore if their fourth day in the aviaries occurs on a day off, then they are tested on the fifth day instead).

+**Sample size rationale**

+We will test as many birds as we can in the approximately three years at this field site given that the birds only participate in tests in aviaries during the non-breeding season (approximately September through March).
+The minimum sample size will be 16, however we expect to be able to test up to 32 grackles.

+**Data collection stopping rule**

+We will stop testing birds once we have completed two full aviary seasons (likely in March 2020).

 #### **Open materials**

 [Testing protocols](https://docs.google.com/document/d/1oEQ66yLrkMFr4UJTXfPBRAEXqoUuOgRwcKOB_KcT7HE/edit?usp=sharing) for all three experiments: color tube reversal learning, multi-access box, and touch screen reversal learning